Christian Vestergaard: Kolding IF

 On 31 May 2021, Vestergaard signed a contract extension with OB until July 2024.
 To gain some experience, it was confirmed on 24 June 2022, that Vestergaard would spend the upcoming 2022-23 season on loan at Danish 2nd Division club Kolding IF.
+Appearing in 28 league games during the season, Vestergaard helped Kolding secure promotion to the Danish 1st Division for the 2023-24 season.
+Following this, OB also confirmed that Vestergaard would spend another season on loan in Kolding.